cdl-geneseo/geneseo-dictionary/W/WASP.md

 # WASP

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : WASP

 Created by  Anne Baranello, last modified on Dec 13, 2020

 Acronym for White Anglo-Saxon Protestant.
 Generally refers to affluent white people living in the New England region.
 Generally used in a negative connotation.
 (Baranello, S-Z 2020)